neoneye/simon-arc-env/documents/image_compare.md

 In the above case all the `2x2` tiles are unique.

-When comparing with another image, that also have all unique `2x2` tiles, then there is some similarity.
+When comparing with another image, that also have all unique `2x2` tiles, then both images share this uniqueness property.

 ### Normalize

-Normalise the rotation/flipping of the `2x2` tiles, so no matter what orientation the tile has, it will yield the same hash.
+Normalize the rotation/flipping of the `2x2` tiles, so no matter what orientation the tile has, it will yield the same hash.

 ```
 1, 0